 If You're Feeling Stuck, Try This 5-Minute Exercise

-We're all grappling with a level of uncertainty that might feel new and strange, and that can impact your mental health and productivity.
+We're all still grappling with a level of uncertainty that might feel new and strange, and that can impact your mental health and productivity.

 But sometimes, building some structure into your day can help you cope with the unpredictability of the world.